akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 45.48% | 45.04% |
 | Free Throw % | 74.34% | 66.84% |

 **Analysis:** Tennessee (X02) is a major favorite as a much higher seed than Wofford (X15).
-Tennessee has a substantially higher ELO rating (1827 vs 1548), indicating significantly better season-long performance.
+Tennessee has a higher ELO rating (1702 vs 1531), indicating better season-long performance.
 Historically, #2 seeds have won 93.80% of games against #15 seeds in the tournament.
 Tennessee has a stronger defense, allowing 94.6 points per 100 possessions compared to 107.9 for Wofford.
-Tennessee is strongly favored with a 90.75% win probability.
+Tennessee is strongly favored with a 90.44% win probability.

 ---

 ### X03 Kentucky vs X14 Troy

-**Prediction:** Kentucky has a 74.58% chance to win
+**Prediction:** Kentucky has a 72.85% chance to win

-**ELO Ratings:** Kentucky: 1726, Troy: 1623
+**ELO Ratings:** Kentucky: 1629, Troy: 1582

-**Betting Odds:** Kentucky -6.5, Moneyline: -293
+**Betting Odds:** Kentucky -6.0, Moneyline: -268

 **Advanced Stats Comparison:**